jayxcao/homework-week18/README.md

 > ./geth --datadir week18homework/node2 --unlock "0x3525Bb83b6a3F3393F47678a9bc42c359a66692D" --mine --port 30304 --bootnodes "enode://4f8ade57ff7044ea9b40f93d483b3a983c683f87d283feb932f43c387819a3813324f99024eb1fd61ea729b23472e3e6eeac5a966b09aac208bc51bb03f66fff@127.0.0.1:30303" --ipcdisable --allow-insecure-unlock

-* "" after --unlock should be replaced with the Node2 account create in step 4. "" after `--bootnodes` should be populated from the output info from Node 1 initialise, use green `self` node where it starts with `enode` as value from Node 1
+* "" after --unlock should be replaced with the Node2 account create in step 4. "" after `--bootnodes` should be populated from the output info from Node 1 initialise, use green `self` node where it starts with `enode` as value from Node 1 from your first Git Bash window.

 ![node1-initialise](Screenshots/node2_running.jpg)